metapsy-project/metapsyDocs/content/data-preparation/format/_index.en.md

 Metapsy databases only contain evidence from randomized-controlled trials (RCTs).
 Therefore, if an RCT only contained two groups and only one relevant outcome, this means that the trial will only contribute one row to the dataset.

-Of course, it is also possible for RCTs included in a database to provide more than one row; for example because the study was a **multi-arm trial**, or because
+Of course, it is also possible for RCTs included in a database to provide more than one row; for example because the study was a **multi-arm trial**.
+In this case, there are

+<span style="font-family: Times">123</span>

 <br>